Cheat Sheet

 Some packages are difficult to install in our Linux environment.
 The alternative is to install them in a container.
 Here is an example with Anaconda and Numpy.

-Create file image.def
+Create file image.def with

 Bootstrap: docker